Daniels7k/Daniels7k/README.md

 ###    Hi there
-### 🌱 Learning: Java Script, HTML5, CSS, SKRIPT
+### 🌱 Programming Languages: Java Script, HTML5, CSS,
-### 👯 Collaborate in: Java Script, Skirpt and translations
+### 👯 Collaborate in: Java Script, and translations
 ### 👅 Languages: Portuguese brazilian and English

 <br>